Particular/docs.particular.net/nservicebus/recoverability/configure-delayed-retries.md

 snippet: DisableDelayedRetries

-## Custom Retry Policy
+## Custom retry policy

 Custom retry logic can be configured via code.

 snippet: DelayedRetriesCustomPolicy

-### Simple Policy
+### Simple policy

-The following retry policy overrides default 10 seconds delay interval and sets it to 5 seconds.
+The following retry policy overrides the default ten second delay interval and sets it to five seconds.

 snippet: DelayedRetriesCustomPolicyHandler

-### Exception based Policy
+### Exception-based policy

 Sometimes the number of retries or the delay interval might depend on the error exception thrown.
 The following retry policy extends the previous one by skipping delayed retries whenever `MyBusinessException` has been thrown during incoming message processing.